Ronald M. Wawrzyn

 Ronald M. Wawrzyn, a partner for over 25 years, began his legal career at the United States Department of Justice in Washington, D.C.
 He worked as a trial lawyer in the Patent Section of the Antitrust Division.
-During his tenure at Justice, he worked on various complex cases dealing with the interface between patent and antitrust law.
+During his tenure as Justice, he worked on various complex cases dealing with the interface between patent and antitrust law.

-Mr. Wawrzyn went directly from the Justice Department to Foley, where he was a member of the IP Litigation and Antitrust Practices.
+Ronald went directly from the Justice Department to Foley, where he was a member of the IP Litigation and Antitrust Practices.
 During his tenure at the firm, he was involved in various pieces of complex litigation in many venues throughout the United States.
 The subjects of this litigation have included antitrust, patents, and general commercial litigation.

-Several of Mr. Wawrzyn’s cases are of particular note.
-The first of these related to his client's claim against a bank, which allegedly defrauded her in order to save the bank's loan position with a closely held company.
+Several of Ronald’s cases are of particular note.
+The first of these related to his client’s claim against a bank, which allegedly defrauded her in order to save the bank’s loan position with a closely held company.
 After a three-week jury trial, the jury returned a verdict finding the bank liable for fraud and guilty of outrageous conduct against the plaintiff.
 A second case involved a claim of patent infringement against a large national retail chain and other parties.
 The jury returned a verdict of willful infringement and the judge entered an immediate injunction.
 A subsequent motion for contempt for violating the injunction was granted.
 The case settled quickly thereafter with a judgment well in excess of seven figures.
-The most remarkable aspect of the litigation was that Mr. Wawrzyn tried the matter to conclusion and secured the settlement in less than a year.
+The most remarkable aspect of the litigation was that Ronald tried the matter to a conclusion and secured the settlement in less than a year.